abe-winter/abe-winter.github.io/_posts/2022-04-20-moviepaas.md

 It's hard.
 Even if some hypothetical bootstrapped investor wanted to start a company with sane cost controls and straightforward accounting, the moment their model is validated, it's open season for the VC backed firms to 'growth hack', aka sell the same thing at a lower price.
+We're somehow okay with companies giving stuff away to induce subscriptions, even though we're not okay with elected officials giving things away to become dictators.

-This is a governance problem.
+This is probably a governance problem.
 I don't know the answer (as usual), and I don't even think I know the answer (less common).
 We need to agree there's a tragedy of the commons, and then define it well enough to regulate.
 Maybe you're not allowed to operate a money-losing business?
 But that's tricky too -- R&D is money-losing, until it isn't.